jackw01/scanlight/automation/bsl_control_interface.md

 ### web app initial communication flow

 1. Host sends `PKT_H2D_GET_FW_VERSION` and waits for response.
-If device firmware version ID is less than the latest available version ID, notify user.
+If device firmware version ID is less than `LatestFWVersionID` (defined in `config.js`), notify user. `LatestFWVersionID` is only updated when API-breaking changes are made or significant new firmware features are added.
 2. Host sends `PKT_H2D_GET_DEFAULT_RGB` and `PKT_H2D_GET_TRIM` and waits for response.
 Response values are used to populate GUI.

 ## packet reference